Create a New Evening Routine

 A few years ago I wrote a blog post about my morning routine.
 Just as important, is the evening routine.

-I admit, I generally put much less thought into my evening routine than I do my morning routine.
+I admit that I generally put much less thought into my evening routine than I do my morning routine.
 Perhaps because I’m naturally more of a morning person.

-It seems like somewhere between late afternoon and evening the routine goes out the window and the focus becomes just getting through the day.
+It seems like somewhere between the afternoon and evening the whole routine goes out the window and the focus becomes on just getting through the rest of the day.
 You know:

-- Making sure the kids are “good” (ideally playing outside, not doing too much screen, getting their homework done, and have eaten a nourishing snack!),
+- Making sure the kids are “good” (ideally playing outside, not doing too much screen, getting their homework done, and sitting down when they have snacks),

 - making dinner,